didasy/SmoothOperator/README.md

 high : your high latency threshold in ms

-targetElement : where to append the results
+targetElement : where to append the results (append all of arrOfSrc to this element)

 arrOfSrc is an array containing objects with :